adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 * This is *okay* for visual users when an option hasn't been selected yet.
 But, if one has been selected, it's hard to understand, as is the case with the colour menu shown above.
 * Motor-impaired users will find it harder to select the field due to the smaller hit area.
-* Screen reader users won't understand the values that are being read out.
-And when they are read out it will be disorientating for the values to be read out as "Select size, Small, Medium, Large".
-One is the instruction, and one is a value.
+* Screen reader users will struggle to understand what's going on.
+The values will be announced as "Select size, Small, Medium, Large"&mdash;that is, they're a mix of instructions and options to pick.

 ## 2. Search form